 It’s notable in large part because the character is very different in this book, not quite the sweet old lady we come to know later.

 But this novel, where the plot revolves around a town in scandal over poison pen letters, has a batch of quirky and memorable characters, including an extra charming injured pilot narrator.

-A Murder is Announced has perhaps the most interesting setup in all of Christie’s novels.
+This has perhaps the most interesting setup in all of Christie’s novels.

-I recommend reading A Caribbean Mystery and Nemesis in a row, especially since the latter refers to events of the former quite often.
+I also recommend reading A Caribbean Mystery and Nemesis in a row, especially since the latter refers to events of the former quite often.
 Instead of being a secondary character, here Miss Marple is front and center.

-Suggested Reading Order
+Suggested Agatha Christie Reading Order

 If you’re only going to read one Christie novel, take one from our Most Iconic list, though avoid any where you’ve had the ending or plot spoiled.

 If you’re going to read two or three, here are some suggested reading orders:

 - The Mysterious Affair at Styles, And Then There Were None, Sleeping Murder

 - Murder on the Orient Express, Crooked House, The Secret Adversary